Data standardization for robust lip sync: Introduction

-There are primarily two types of strategies in the literature for improving the robustness of audio-visual methods.
+There are primarily two types of strategies for improving the robustness of AV methods.
 One is a data-driven strategy.
-Previous research, for example, has shown that training with a large number of non-frontal faces progressively makes audio-visual systems invariant to big head poses \cite{chung2017lip}\cite{cheng2020towards}.
+Previous research, for example, has shown that training with a large number of non-frontal faces progressively makes AV systems more robust to big head poses \cite{chung2017lip}\cite{cheng2020towards}.
 However, adopting an entirely data-driven strategy would make lip sync data-hungry and hard to optimize, as a significant amount of data covering a wide range of combinations would be needed to address compound distracting factors.

 As a complement, others take a more domain-knowledge-based strategy.
-For instance, several face frontalization techniques, achieved via either 3D guided image warping \cite{kang2021robust} or generative models \cite{koumparoulis2018deep}, are proposed as one way to explicitly reduce the effects of head poses.
-According to domain knowledge, in addition to head poses, the effects of subject-related factors (primarily identity and appearance) and scene-related factors (primarily illumination and background) should also be considered as distracting factors, for the reason that judgments of audio-visual synchronization should not be influenced by their variations.
-Meanwhile, lip motion information should be preserved as they are the primary visual cue for lip sync.
-Methods that can disentangle lip motions from compound perturbing factors are thus desired.
+For instance, several face frontalization techniques \cite{kang2021robust}\cite{koumparoulis2018deep} are proposed as one way to explicitly reduce the effects of head poses.
+According to domain knowledge, see Fig.~\ref{fig:causal}, in addition to head poses, subject-related factors (primarily identity and appearance) and scene-related factors (primarily illumination and background) should also be regarded as distracting factors, for the reason that judgments of AV synchronization should not be influenced by their variations.
+Meanwhile, lip motion information is the primary visual cue for lip sync.
+Methods that can disentangle lip motions from compound distracting factors are thus desired.

 Lip motions can be viewed as a form of facial expression in a broader sense.
 ExpNet \cite{ExpNet} and DeepExp3D \cite{DeepExp3D} demonstrate that the 3D Morphable Model (3DMM) \cite{egger20203d} may be used to acquire disentangled expressions.
 The 3DMM defines a parametric space where expression is unrelated to other attributes.
 In particular, this expression subspace is demonstrated to capture speaking-related facial motions well \cite{DeepExp3D}.
-Moreover, the image formation model (see Sec.\ref{sec:preliminaries}) built on top of 3DMM provides a larger parametric space with additional control over attributes that are related to many factors.
+Moreover, the image formation model (see Sec.~\ref{sec:preliminaries}) built on top of 3DMM provides a larger parametric space with additional control over attributes that are related to many factors.